danielhuesken/minimeta-widget/readme.txt

 In the Plugin file are dependings for files where the plugin work.
 This dependings must be commentet out.

+= Can I edit/make Admin Links =

+Yes, simply copy the adminlinks_std.php file to adminlinks_user.php and edit it. the adminlinks_user.php will not be overweritet on Plugin Updates.

+= The widget coud not display =

+The Widget would not display if all thinks are disabeld to display when loggt in or off

 == Screenshots ==

 1. MiniMeta Widget with Login form
-2. Links of MiniMeta Widget when loggt in
+2. Some links of MiniMeta Widget when loggt in
 3. MiniMeta Widget confugration Page
-4. MiniMeta Widget with WP Admin Links Plugin
+4. MiniMeta Widget with Admin Links select box